Hilmerson/budget-app/ROUTE_NAVIGATION.md

 1. Create a new page file at `src/app/dashboard/your-section/page.tsx`
 2. Add the section to the sidebar items array in `DashboardSidebar.tsx`
 3. Add a condition to `getActiveSectionFromPath` in `DashboardSidebar.tsx`

+## Next.js Server Component Considerations

+The implementation takes into account Next.js 15.3's restrictions on mixing server and client components:

+- Server components (like `layout.tsx`) handle authentication and redirects
+- Client components (like `ClientSideLayout.tsx`) handle dynamic imports and UI rendering
+- Client components with `'use client'` directive are needed for hooks and interactivity

 ## Future Improvements